-The Code of Accountability for NHS Trust Boards requires the Trust Board to draw up a schedule of decisions reserved to itself and to ensure that management arrangements are in place to enable the clear delegation of its other responsibilities.
-This document therefore sets out the powers reserved to the Trust Board and the Scheme of Delegation, together with tables of financial limits and approval thresholds.
-However, the Trust Board remains accountable for all of its functions, including those that have been delegated, and would therefore expect to receive information about the exercise of delegated functions to enable it to maintain a monitoring role.
+The Code of Accountability for NHS Boards requires the Board of Directors to draw up a schedule of decisions reserved to itself and to ensure that management arrangements are in place to enable the clear delegation of its other responsibilities.
+This document therefore sets out the powers reserved to the Board of Directors and the Scheme of Delegation, together with tables of financial limits and approval thresholds.
+However, the Board of Directors remains accountable for all of its functions, including those that have been delegated, and would therefore expect to receive information about the exercise of delegated functions to enable it to maintain a monitoring role.

-All powers of the Trust which have not been retained as reserved by the Trust Board or delegated to a Trust Board Committee shall be exercised on behalf of the Trust Board by the Chief Executive.
+All powers of the Trust which have not been retained as reserved by the Board of Directors or delegated to a Board of Directors Committee shall be exercised on behalf of the Board of Directors by the Chief Executive.
 The Scheme of Delegation identifies any functions, which the Chief Executive shall perform personally and those delegated to other directors or officers.
 All powers delegated by the Chief Executive can be re-assumed by them should the need arise.
 As Accountable Officer, the Chief Executive is accountable to the Department of Health & Social Care and NHS England for the funds entrusted to the Trust.